Holidays in Italy

 Tourism in Italy – a long tradition

-Tourism and holidays in Italy have a long tradition.
-Since the 18th century, globetrotters and artists like Goethe have travelled to Italy.
-The focus at that time was not the holiday itself, but the cultural and artistic treasures of the Mediterranean country.
-The real boom started in the 1960s, when many millions of German and Austrian tourists already spent their holidays in Italy and populated the northern coasts of the Adriatic Sea.
+There's a long tradition of tourism and holidays in Italy.
+Globetrotters and artists like Goethe have been travelling to Italy ever since the 18th century.
+Back then, having an actual holiday played second fiddle to the cultural and artistic treasures of the Mediterranean country.
+The real touristic boom started in the 1960s when many millions of German and Austrian tourists populated the northern coasts of the Adriatic Sea to spend their holidays in Italy.

 Holidays in Italy: Start of the tourist boom

-The great achievements for the civilization by the Romans and their legacies all over Italy were already very early popular attractions for tourists.
-A travel to Italy, to Rome and the Vatican was very early considered a proper thing to do.
-World travellers, believers and princes from all over Europe travelled through Italy and were enchanted by the splendour and charm of the country.
-Architecture, sculpture and painting as well as a distinct artistic tradition were at the centre of attention.
+One of Italy's very first tourism draws were the great Roman achievements for all of mankind.
+Travelling to Italy, to Rome and the Vatican has been courteous from very early on.
+World travellers, believers and princes from all over Europe travelled through Italy and were enchanted by the country's splendour and charm.
+Architecture, sculpturing, painting and a distinct artistic tradition were at the centre of attention.

-In the late 18th century, the image of Italy changed.
-Previously it was mainly cultural sights and art, now the interest in ordinary people evoked.
-The interaction of the naive rural population with a great past met the spirit of the Enlightenment and idealized holidays in Italy in the 18th century.
+Italy's image changed in the late 18th century steering away from the exclusive focus and cultural sights and art now attracting ordinary people.
+The interaction of the naive rural population and a country with a glorious past struck a chord with the spirit of the Enlightenment idealising holidays in Italy in the 18th century.

-Millions of Germans and Austrians travelled at that time to Italy to spend their holidays on the sandy beaches.
-Today, Italy presents itself as a varied holiday destination.
-From the classic beach vacation to cultural city trips to ski weeks in the Alps and shopping weekends in the fashion capitals, there will be something for everybody.
-But even that is not enough: On-going new ideas, events and products always attract new visitors and those interested in the Italian cities and create the desire for holidays in Italy.
+Back then millions of Germans and Austrians travelled to Italy to spend their holidays on the sandy beaches.
+Nowadays Italy has become a highly versatile holiday destination offering a little something for everyone ranging from the classic beach holiday to culture-heavy city trips to ski weeks in the Alps to shopping weekends in the nation's fashion capitals.
+But that's not all as a continuing stream of new ideas, events and products constantly attracts new guests and visitors to the Italian cities creating the desire for a Trip to Italy.

-The successful mix of culture, entertainment and cuisine, the friendliness of the population and a lot of sun make sure that Italy will continue to be an irresistible holiday destination.
+The highly successful mix of culture, entertainment and culinary art, the friendly population and, most of all, lots of sun continue to make Italy an irresistible holiday destination.